50 Reefs Q&A: Prevention is better than a cure

 Who are some of the partners who are helping your organization with your work around the world?

 Our partners range from government agencies, to regional organization, to other NGOs, to our generous donors.
-I am lucky because Fiji is still an appealing place to visit and developing science partnerships is reasonably easy – after all, who would not want to dive and study Fiji’s colourful vibrant reefs?
+I am lucky because Fiji is still an appealing place to visit and developing science partnerships is reasonably easy – after all, who would not want to dive and study Fiji’s colorful vibrant reefs?

 What gives you hope that our coral reefs can be saved?